-With minimal practise, this device is capable of greatly aiding someone visually impaired have a sense of their surroundings.
+By utilizing ultrasonic technology, this device enables the visually impaired have a sense of their surroundings.
 The glove has a longer range than a cane and is able to detect obstacles like cars, people, walls, and trees.
 It will greatly aid in mobility and positional awareness.

 The Sonar Glove is a compact, hand held sonar device similar to that on a large watercraft.
 Using the on-board ultrasonic sensor, it detects the nearest object from the user and alters the frequency of a beeping noise accordingly so the user may gauge the distance of obstacles around them.